-(b) ADMINISTRATOR.-There shall be at the head of the Administration the Administrator of the National Fire Prevention and Control Administration.
+ESTABLISHMENT OF THE NATIONAL FIRE PREVENTION AND CONTROL ADMINISTRATION tion the Administrator of the National Fire Prevention and Control Administration.
 The Administrator shall be appointed by the President, by and with the advice and consent of the Senate, and shall be compensated at the rate now or hereafter provided for level IV of the Executive Schedule pay rates (5 U.S.C.
 5315).
 The Administrator shall report and be responsible to the Secretary.